 Robbie Staniforth, policy manager, Ecosurety, looks the recent development in packaging recycling reforms, saying we as a country are agreeing to shift the cost of recycling packaging directly onto consumers, by embedding it in products, rather than financing through taxation.

 An examination of weight-based targets suggests that alternative measurements will actually improve recycling rates, writes Peter Clayson, general manager for business development and external affairs at DS Smith Recycling.

-Mark Wilson, partner, and Robert Pearce, head of research, at Catalyst Corporate Finance, provide our annual overview of activity in the UK waste and resource management industry, highlighting the leading players in a year that has seen a number of external shocks
+Mark Wilson, partner, and Leander Ots, analyst, at Alantra (formerly Catalyst Corporate Finance) provide our annual overview of activity in the UK waste and resource management industry, highlighting the leading players and analysing M&A and investment activity across the sector…

 CIWM President and lifelong waste policy and planning consultant, Professor David C Wilson, reflects on the challenges of devising the right policies to charge households for solid waste management services…

 Coca-Cola European Partners gives us an overview of the company’s actions to reduce its packaging waste, its work to cut plastic, increase recycling and what it thinks of deposit return schemes.

 With Defra’s 25 Year Environment Plan published at the start of the year and its Resources and Waste Strategy set for publication later this year, Biffa’s CEO, Ian Wakelin, discusses the key policy areas which need to be addressed

 Trewin Restorick, CEO and founder of environment charity Hubbub, looks at the liklihood of a levy on disposable coffee cups – or a “Latte Levy” – being implemented, and what the implications might be for investment in recycling…

 Some people might have misconceptions about becoming Chartered – the application process is time consuming or they doubt they have enough knowledge and experience.
 Here, we clear up some of the common misconceptions about Chartered membership.